 3. People with diabetes must limit their durian intake

 If you have diabetes and must count your carbs, you cannot feast on durians because of the fruit’s high sugar content.
 Durians contain simple sugars – sucrose, fructose and glucose.

 Because of their high carbohydrate content, durians can help replenish low energy levels quickly (in healthy individuals).
 The fruit’s high potassium content can also help reduce fatigue and relieve mental stress and anxiety.

 1. Durian is loaded with cholesterol

 Not true.
 Durians have zero cholesterol.
 Cholesterol is found in foods containing saturated fats such as red meats, seafood and dairy products.
 Durians have heart-healthy monounsaturated fats which help to lower your levels of bad LDL cholesterol.

-2. Mangosteens must be eaten with durians to reduce heatiness
+2. Mangosteen must be eaten with durian to reduce heatiness

 According to conventional Chinese wisdom, a mangosteen, being a cooling fruit, will reduce the heatiness associated with durians.
 However, there is no scientific research to support this.
 The habit of eating durians and mangosteens together probably stems from the fact that the two fruits are harvested at about the same time.

-3. Eating durians and drinking beer at the same time may kill you
+3. Eating durian and drinking beer at the same time may kill you

 There is no scientific evidence to show that this is a lethal combination.
 It is more likely to cause bloating, indigestion and discomfort as your liver has to work extra hard to metabolise both fats and sugars in the durians and the alcohol, especially if you have consumed both in excessive amounts.